 Upon arrival, the donated tissue is carefully studied and analyzed for evidence of all known brain diseases, including CTE.
 Researchers also conduct extensive interviews with friends and family of the Legacy Donor to understand what they were like in life, providing context for the tissue analysis.
 The tissue is then stored and samples are made available to leading researchers around the world.

 Our findings are published in peer-reviewed medical journals, creating an undeniable body of evidence that repetitive brain trauma can lead to the devastating neurodegenerative disease CTE.
-Out of over 400 brain donations, over 250 have tested positive for CTE, some as young as 17 years old.
-91 of 95 former professional football players studied have been found to be CTE-positive.
+Out of more than 500 brain donations, over 300 have tested positive for CTE, some as young as 17 years old.
+110 of 111 former NFL players studied have been found to be CTE-positive.